-In our long history of focusing on sustainability and corporate responsibility, we have made significant progress – our strong market performance is delivering value for our shareholders, while we have also embedded more effective sustainability practices into our day-to-day business.
-These have included strengthening our approach to human rights, advancing sustainable agricultural practices among our farmers, developing industry-wide security systems for our supply chain that help prevent tobacco trafficking, and achieving a 48% reduction in CO2 emissions from our 2000 baseline.
+In our long history of focusing n sustainability and corporate responsibility, we have made significant progress – our strong market performance is delivering value for our shareholders, while we have also embedded more effective sustainability practices into our day-to-day business.
+These have included strengthening our approach to human rights, advancing sustainable agricultural practices among the tobacco farmers we work with, and achieving significant reductions in CO²e emissions.

-We still have a long way to go, and as much as our business has changed so has the world around us – from evolving consumer demands and emerging opportunities in a new generation of products, to increasing expectations of the role of business in society.
+We still have a long way to go, and as much as our business has changed so has the world around us – from evolving consumer demands and opportunities in potentially reduced-risk products, to increasing expectations of the role of business in society.

 British American Tobacco is one of the world’s most international businesses and many of its Group companies have their own websites.